5paun/currency-converter/README.md

 ### Global styles and theme

 Global styles located in theme in `src/theme/index.js`.
 The theme provides sizing and color constants that should be used in whole application.
-Please do not hardcode units and colors directly in styled-components files, it should be always placed in theme.